OpenTimelineIO/otio-plugin-template/README.md

 # OpenTimelineIO Plugin Template

-This repository serves as a template for writing new adapters, media linkers, hooks or schemadefs that plug into OpenTimelineIO.
+This repository serves as a template for writing new adapters, media linkers, hooks or schemadefs that expand OpenTimelineIO through its plugin system.
-It contains some boiler plate files and folders to help you write plugins that should install correctly.
+It contains some boiler plate files and folders to help you write plugins that should install correctly through pip should you choose to do so.

-Once cloned, you're encouraged to add, rename or remove files and folders as you see fit, but please try and keep to the suggested naming convention below.
+Once cloned, you're free to add, rename or remove files and folders as you see fit, but we encourage you to follow the suggested naming convention below.
-That way it's easy to spot an OTIO plugin and understand what it does.
+That way it's easy for others to spot an OTIO plugin and understand what it does.

 ## Suggested naming convention

-We recommend naming your cloned repository and package name after the following conventions:
+We recommend naming your cloned repository and package name after the following convention:

 * Repository and uploaded package name (using hyphens):
 `otio-<dialect>[-<plugintype>]`